 Akrestsina cells are still overcrowded.
-Double cells hold 9–15 people, while 4-bed cells hold 18–20 people.
+Double cells hold 9–15 people, while four-bed cells hold 18–20 people.
 The prisoners sleep on the cold floor, but the floor space is very limited, so not everyone can even straighten their legs.

-“Politicals” (political prisoners) still have no mattresses, pillows or bed linens in their cells.
+“Politicals” (political prisoners) still have no mattresses, pillows, or bed linens in their cells.
 It is not possible to sit or lie down on metal bunk beds.
 Metal bed slats cause bruises.
 The light in their cells is switched on around the clock.
 The detainees are woken up with loud music in lieu of alarm clocks.

 The detainees are deprived of almost all of their personal belongings.
 Their cash is used to pay for food without their consent.
 The detainees are not given any food on the day they are arrested.

-In July, when it was extremely hot in the cells, people fainted and the clothes they wore rotted because of high humidity.
+In July, when it was extremely hot in the cells, people fainted and the clothes they wore rotted because of the high humidity.
 Political prisoners are deprived of outdoor walks.

 For men, the conditions in which they are detained at Akrestsina are even worse.
 Some of them are still beaten by police officers.

-At Akrestsina, the “politicals” are subjected to checks 4–5 times a day: two or three times during daytime and twice at night.
+At Akrestsina, the “politicals” are subjected to checks 4–5 times a day: two or three times during the daytime and twice at night.
 The guards allow themselves to empty garbage cans on top of prisoners’ belongings.
 There are cockroaches scuttling around in some cells, but Akrestsina employees simply ignore this issue.

 The situation with medical assistance is the worst at Akrestsina.
-The medical staff often forget about the detainees with chronic illnesses, which is why they are not given necessary medications.
+The medical staff often forget about the detainees with chronic illnesses, which is why they are not given the necessary medications.

 Despite the fact that there are restrictions in the courts of law due to COVID-19, detainees who display COVID-19 symptoms without a fever are not even isolated in separate cells at Akrestsina.
 People with a fever are isolated in punishment cells.